 Who makes PURPOSE Jewelry?

-Every piece of PURPOSE is handcrafted with hope, dignity and freedom by young women escaping human trafficking in India, Uganda, Mexico and California.
+Every piece of PURPOSE is handcrafted with hope, dignity and freedom by young women escaping human trafficking in India, Uganda, Mexico and the Philippines.

 Through our social enterprise model, we provide survivors with employment opportunities and holistic care to ensure that they have the tools they need to break the cycle of human trafficking.

-We currently operate in Mumbai, India; Kampala, Uganda; Tijuana, Mexico; Orange County, California; and will be opening this winter in Cebu, Philippines.
+We currently operate in Mumbai, India; Kampala, Uganda; Tijuana, Mexico; and Cebu, Philippines.

 How does International Sanctuary bridge the gap to freedom?

-Once young women have escaped, agencies around the globe provide shelter, counseling, legal services, and basic needs.
+Once young women have escaped from human trafficking, agencies around the globe provide shelter, counseling, legal services, and basic needs.
 However, without the resources, skills, and support to become financially independent, survivors can easily slip through the cracks, falling prey to traffickers once again.

-Sales from PURPOSE go directly to our program to fund the survivors wages and care.
-PURPOSE accounts for over half of International Sanctuary's annual revenue.
-International Sanctuary employed 179 survivors of human trafficking in 2019-20.
+Sales from PURPOSE go directly to our program to fund the survivors' wages and care.
+International Sanctuary employed over 500 survivors of human trafficking since 2007.

 What is human trafficking?

-1 in 4 Victims are Children - Children may be forced to work in sweatshops, brothels and strip clubs, or in houses as domestic servants.
+1 in 4 victims are children - Children may be forced to work in sweatshops, brothels, strip clubs, or houses as domestic servants.

-$150 Billion Dollar Industry - The fastest growing criminal industry in the world, it generates more money than Nike, Starbucks, and Google combined.
+$150 billion industry - The fastest growing criminal industry in the world, it generates more money than Nike, Starbucks, and Google combined.

-Labor Trafficking - the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.
-Estimated 20.1 million persons in forced labor exploitation.
+Labor trafficking - the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purposeof subjection to involuntary servitude, peonage, debt bondage, or slavery.
+An estimated 20.1 million persons are forced labor exploitation.

-Sex Trafficking - a commercial sex act induced by force, fraud, or coercion (including pornography).
+Sex trafficking - a commercial sex act induced by force, fraud, or coercion (including pornography).
 In cases where the victim is under 18, no force, fraud, or coercion is necessary to be persecuted as sex trafficking.
-Estimated 4.8 million persons in forced sexual exploitation.
+An estimated 4.8 million persons are in forced sexual exploitation.

 Anyone can become a victim of human trafficking, however systemic inequalities and disparities make certain groups much more vulnerable to exploitation.
 Mass displacement, conflict, extreme poverty, limited access to education and job opportunities, violence, and harmful social norms are all factors that make individuals susceptible to trafficking.
 Often, traffickers identify and leverage their victims’ vulnerabilities in order to create dependency.

-Victims trafficked for sexual exploitation are recruited most often by an intimate partner, and victims of trafficking for labour exploitation are more likely to be recruited by friends and family.
+Victims trafficked for sexual exploitation are recruited most often by an intimate partner, and victims of trafficking for labor exploitation are more likely to be recruited by friends and family.